Help & Information Centre

 Yes, as long as the expense is on the approved list of eligible expenses.
 You’ll need to provide a screenshot from your credit card showing the exact amount you paid in Canadian funds.
 We do not exchange any currencies.

 No, gym memberships and bikes are not eligible expenses under a Health Spending Account.
-These items are considered general wellness or personal expenses and are not covered under CRA guidelines.
+These items are considered general wellness or personal expenses and are not covered per CRA.

 A dependent must meet one of following criteria: